 What Is a Ghostwriter?

-Let’s start with a basic definition: Ghostwriters are professional writers who write for other people.
+If you’re wondering “What is a ghostwriter anyway?” you aren’t alone.
+I’ve learned it is a rather unusual concept for many people.
+Let’s start with a basic definition: Ghostwriters are professional writers for hire who are paid upfront to write for other people.

 Who hires a ghostwriter?